-Any changes to an employee’s contract can only be made either in accordance with the provisions of the contract or by agreement.
+Ultimately, any changes to an employee’s contract can only be made either in accordance with the provisions of the contract, or by agreement.

-If wage increases are guaranteed through employment contracts or enterprise agreements, employers need to look for a provision which allows a temporary or indefinite freeze and notify employees.
+Let’s look at option one.
+If wage increases are guaranteed through employment contracts or enterprise agreements, employers would need to look for a provision which allows a temporary or indefinite freeze in wage increases and notify affected employees.

-If there is no such provision, employers would need to seek permission to vary the worker’s contract.
+If there is no such provision in the contract or agreement, employers would need to seek permission to vary the worker’s contract.

-If wage increases are generally offered annually but no set amount is guaranteed, or it is based on the performance of the company, employers should still take steps to manage employee wage expectations during this time such as meetings to update staff on the economy and company performance.
+If wage increases are generally offered annually but no set amount is guaranteed, or it is based on the performance of the company, employers should still take steps to manage employee wage expectations during this time.

-Reduce wages is a variation in contract requiring agreement from employees on an individual basis.
-Caution should be used to ensure employers do not coerce or force employees to accept a variation to contract—additionally, reductions must not result in wages falling below the minimum wage.
+Agreement should then be sought on an individual basis.
+Caution should be used to ensure employers do not coerce or force employees to accept a variation to contract — additionally, reductions must not result in wages falling below the minimum wage.